School-based apprenticeships and traineeships

 prior to commencing.

-Note: Where a training contract commences after the end of the Year 9 school year and the student is enrolled to return to school to start Year 10 the next year, a business case is not required.
+Note: Where a training contract commences after the end of the student's Year 9 school year and the student is enrolled to return to school to start Year 10 the next year, a business case is not required.

 Specific information relating to electrotechnology apprenticeships